Code-Institute-Submissions/MS3-2/README.md

 ### Code

--   [Start Bootstrap](https://startbootstrap.com/) was used to provide a structure for the website so as to be able to quickly focus on the site's functionality and backend code.
+-   [Start Bootstrap](https://startbootstrap.com/) Clean Blog Theme was used to provide a structure for the website so as to be able to quickly focus on the site's functionality and backend code.

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.